plukacs/lab-governance/README.md

 ContactSheet: https://docs.google.com/spreadsheets/d/1311Z9D_srqIJhXcKYxcZV6xy0dS_ADp_k1SHI96G_PQ/edit#gid=0

 ##### Policy: Account Logins
-Store all service login names, account emails, passwords etc. in the Logins sheet.
-This sould include not only the compnay wide accounts, but also all the personal, but mission critical account details. https://goo.gl/xHOHkq
+Store all service user names, account emails, passwords etc. in the Logins sheet. https://goo.gl/xHOHkq This should include not only the compnay-wide accounts, but also all those personal accounts, which consist mission critical information in case of sick leave / holidays.
+Mission critical information can be anything, which's lack can block the team's / company's work.
+It is the account holders call to share it until it is not blocking other.

 ##### Policy: Collaboration should be above your work
 It is key to communicate seamlessly to work together.
 Make it a daily priority to answer your emails, slack messages, invites etc.